 - The balance is held until the estate is settled

-This is important to plan for.
-If direct debits were paying shared bills — utilities, council tax, insurance — you’ll need to contact those providers separately and set up new payment arrangements.
-Barclays’ freezing of the account is not a courtesy; it is a legal obligation, and it happens quickly.
+This matters practically.
+If direct debits were paying shared bills – utilities, council tax, insurance – you’ll need to contact those providers separately and set up new payment arrangements.
+Barclays’ freezing of the account is a legal obligation, not a discretionary step, and it happens quickly.

 Any outstanding loans or overdrafts on the deceased’s accounts are recovered from the account balance before the remainder is released to the executor or administrator of the estate.